 Study trips are linked to courses, some are connected to community service projects, and others are focused on discovery of the UAE.
 The trips are generally scheduled during the fall and spring breaks and January Term, although some courses incorporate day and over night field trips during the weekend.

-Study trips were organized to the following locations: the seven emirates of the UAE, Cyprus, Ethiopia, India, Morocco, Nepal, Oman, Qatar, Saudi Arabia, Spain, Sri Lanka, Turkey, and Zanzibar.
+Study trips were organized to the following locations: the seven emirates of the UAE, Cyprus, Ethiopia, India, Morocco, Nepal, Oman, Saudi Arabia, Spain, Sri Lanka, Turkey, and Zanzibar.

 NYUAD provides summer internship opportunities in Ghana, where students work with local leaders on technologies that can help boost the economy.